nithin-vijayan/ridersinn/README.md

 # ridersinn
-A social network platform for Motorcyclists
+A social network platform for Motorcyclists Crafted in Django